Icinga/icingaweb2-module-vspheredb/doc/01-Installation.md

 HINT: You should replace `some-password` with a secure custom password.

     mysql -e "CREATE DATABASE vspheredb CHARACTER SET 'utf8mb4' COLLATE utf8mb4_bin;
+       CREATE USER vspheredb@localhost IDENTIFIED BY 'some-password';
-       GRANT ALL ON vspheredb.* TO vspheredb@localhost IDENTIFIED BY 'some-password';"
+       GRANT ALL ON vspheredb.* TO vspheredb@localhost;"

 ### Create a related Icinga Web 2 Database resource